 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+4.8.
+Completely aspirate the wash buffer from the edge of each culture dish as much as possible, while paying attention to not aspirate the cells.

 5. Will the filming need to take place in multiple locations?
 N